Frank Zappa: Acclaim and honors

 Guitar Player devoted a special issue to Zappa in 1992, and asked on the cover "Is FZ America's Best Kept Musical Secret?"
 Editor Don Menn remarked that the issue was about "The most important composer to come out of modern popular music".
 Among those contributing to the issue was composer and musicologist Nicolas Slonimsky, who conducted premiere performances of works of Ives and Varèse in the 1930s.
 He became friends with Zappa in the 1980s, and said, "I admire everything Frank does, because he practically created the new musical millennium.
 He does beautiful, beautiful work ...
 It has been my luck to have lived to see the emergence of this totally new type of music."
 Conductor Kent Nagano remarked in the same issue that "Frank is a genius.
 That's a word I don't use often ...
 In Frank's case it is not too strong ...
 He is extremely literate musically.
 I'm not sure if the general public knows that."
 Pierre Boulez told Musician magazine's posthumous Zappa tribute article that Zappa "was an exceptional figure because he was part of the worlds of rock and classical music and that both types of his work would survive."
 In 1994, jazz magazine DownBeats critics poll placed Zappa in its Hall of Fame.
 Zappa was posthumously inducted into the Rock and Roll Hall of Fame in 1995.
 There, it was written that "Frank Zappa was rock and roll's sharpest musical mind and most astute social critic.
 He was the most prolific composer of his age, and he bridged genres—rock, jazz, classical, avant-garde and even novelty music—with masterful ease".
-He was ranked number 36 on VH1's 100 Greatest Artists of Hard Rock in 2000.
+He was ranked No. 36 on VH1's 100 Greatest Artists of Hard Rock in 2000.
 In 2005, the U.S. National Recording Preservation Board included We're Only in It for the Money in the National Recording Registry as "Frank Zappa's inventive and iconoclastic album presents a unique political stance, both anti-conservative and anti-counterculture, and features a scathing satire on hippiedom and America's reactions to it".
 The same year, Rolling Stone magazine ranked him at No. 71 on its list of the 100 Greatest Artists of All Time.
 In 2011, he was ranked at No. 22 on the list of the 100 Greatest Guitarists of All Time by the same magazine.
 In 2016, Guitar World magazine placed Zappa atop its list of "15 of the best progressive rock guitarists through the years."
 The street of Partinico where his father lived at number 13, Via Zammatà, has been renamed to Via Frank Zappa.
 Since his death, several musicians have been considered by critics as filling the artistic niche left behind by Zappa, in view of their prolific output, eclecticism and other qualities, including Devin Townsend, Mike Patton and Omar Rodríguez-López.